flaport/photontorch/README.md

 # Photontorch

+Photonic simulation tools for highly parallel simulation and optimization of photonic circuits in time and frequency domain.

 ## Introduction
-Photontorch is a photonic simulation framework based on the deep learning framework PyTorch.

-## Features
-Photontorch features CUDA enabled optimization of photonic circuits.
+Photontorch features CUDA enabled simulation and optimization of photonic circuits.
 It leverages the deep learning framework PyTorch to view the photonic circuit as essentially a recurrent neural network.
 This enables the use of native PyTorch optimizers to optimize the (physical) parameters of your circuit.